sparkflows/sparkflows-docs/docs/user-guide/pipelines.rst

 Each Application now allows creating Pipelines.

-Below is an example Pipeline.
+Below is an example Pipeline with 3 Workflows.

 .. figure:: ../_assets/user-guide/pipeline.png
    :alt: Pipeline